 The available cash in your Raymond James account is automatically transferred into an interest-bearing account allowing your cash to earn competitive interest while also receiving FDIC insurance, or SIPC and/or excess SIPC protection.

-We offer four types of sweep programs for you to choose from, including money market funds; the Client Interest Program (CIP) that pays interest on cash awaiting investment; Raymond James Bank Deposit Program (RJBDP), and soon, The International Bank Deposit Program (non-FDIC) .
+We offer three types of sweep programs for you to choose from, including money market funds; the Client Interest Program (CIP) that pays interest on cash awaiting investment; and the Raymond James Bank Deposit Program (RJBDP).
 The money market funds and CIP both offer SIPC and excess SIPC protection.
 The Bank Deposit Program “sweeps” any cash you have with us into numerous deposit accounts at banks, providing for up to $2.5 million (up to $5 million for joint accounts) in FDIC deposit insurance – 10 times the standard limit.

 You can select any of the sweep types listed above, or one of our unique combination programs that provide SIPC and excess SIPC protection on cash deposits that exceed the FDIC limit.
 We’re one of only a handful of firms providing you with options like these – and it’s just one of the many ways we put our clients first.